webix-hub/docs/data/api/refs/ui.accordion.md

 - api/link/ui.accordion_isvisible.md - checks whether the view is visible
 - api/link/ui.accordion_mapevent.md - routes events from one object to another
 - api/link/ui.accordion_reconstruct.md - rebuilds the layout
-- api/link/ui.accordion_removeview.md - removes view from layout-like component
+- api/link/ui.accordion_removeview.md - removes the specified view of a layout-like component
 - api/link/ui.accordion_resize.md - adjusts the view to a new size
 - api/link/ui.accordion_resizechildren.md - resizes all children of the called component
 - api/link/ui.accordion_show.md - makes the component visible